 Please join the Metropolitan Council and the University of Minnesota Turfgrass Science group for Part 5 of our webinar series on Watering Wisdom: Growing a Healthy Lawn with Less Water.
 The topic of this installment is "Winterizing Your Lawn" by Ryan Schwab.

 Tue, 09/22/2020 - 08:51

 Growing a Healthy Lawn with Less Water

 Welcome to our Watering Wisdom: Growing a Healthy Lawn with Less Water webinar series event page.
-We are hosting a free, five-part summer webinar series focusing on turfgrass and irrigation topics.
-Our goal is to help homeowners have healthier lawns and more efficient irrigation systems.
-Please join us for one (or as many as you would like) of the five webinars we are presenting.
-If you are interested in learning more about our work, please visit our Irrigation Resources page.
+We hosted a free, five-part summer webinar series in the summer of 2020 that focused on turfgrass and irrigation topics to help homeowners have healthier lawns and more efficient irrigation systems.
+If you are interested in learning more about our work, please watch the recordings below or visit our Irrigation Resources page.

 Thu, 06/11/2020 - 13:22

 The Turfgrass Science team from the University of Minnesota was well-represented at this year’s ASA-CSSA-SSSA Annual Meeting held on November 10-13, 2019 in San Antonio, TX.
 Seven people gave oral presentations and five people presented posters.
 Additionally, congratulations go to two members of our group who placed in the graduate student oral presentation contests: